Buck Crump: Career

-Crump was elected President in 1955; the company was severely in debt at the time.
+Crump was elected president in 1955; the company was severely in debt at the time.
 At the time the company was mainly using diesel locomotives only in the railyards; during the following twelve years, Crump oversaw the dieselisation of the railroad.
-He ordered the refurbishment of the company's showcase train The Canadian.
+He ordered the purchase of new equipment to commence operation of a new trans-continental train The Canadian which began operation in April 1955.

 To improve profit margins Crump initiated a reorganization and expansion of the company's non-rail business.

 An admirer of Samuel de Champlain, founder of Quebec City and New France, it was Crump who proposed naming the company's Montreal hotel Château Champlain after him.

 In 1971 he was made a Companion of the Order of Canada and in 1974 Crump retired.